About

 Commitment

-Signatories will measure the GHG emission intensity and total GHG emissions of their chartering activities on an annual basis and will assess their climate alignment relative to established decarbonization trajectories.
-This assessment is based on a robust industry-appropriate methodology.
+Signatories will measure the emissions intensity of their chartering activities on an annual basis and will assess their climate alignment relative to established decarbonisation trajectories.
+This assessment is based on a robust industry-appropriate methodology outlined in the Technical Guidance.

 Principle 2